 Third, we address the endogeneity of the measurement of monitoring intensity by using an instrumental variable (IV).
 Our instrument is based on the difference between the forecast and the realized annual operating revenues of the French Departments.
 This forecasting error has several attractive features.
-First, a forecasting error, once realized, might lead to a reassessment of the forecast for the current or coming fiscal year, and thus induce a change in the budget of the monitoring commissions.
+First, a forecasting error, once realized, may lead to a reassessment of the forecast for the current or coming fiscal year, and thus induce a change in the budget of the monitoring commissions.
 Second, such a forecasting error is almost per definition unanticipated, which prevents endogenous forward-looking behaviour of the local authorities.
 Finally, the source of the error is simply a financial miscalculation due to overall uncertainty or human failure related to tax returns, and thus it can be argued that it is not related to the unobserved factors affecting compliance and safety at the level of nuclear power stations.
-The second and the third property of these errors qualify them as a quasi-natural experiment.
-This instrumental variable is similar in spirit to the natural experiment used in Bressoux et al. (2009), who utilise random administrative mistakes to instrument for the endogenous assignment of teachers to schools in France.
+The second and the third properties of these errors qualify them as a quasi-experiment.4

 To the best of our knowledge, Davis and Wolfram (2012), Hausman (2014) and Feinstein (1989) are the only papers that analyse the impact of economic incentives on nuclear safety and non-compliance.
 Davis and Wolfram (2012) and Hausman (2014) identify the effect of market deregulation in the U.S. on the reliability and safety levels of some US nuclear reactors.
 The proxy used in Hausman (2014) for safety consists of automatic reactor shut-downs and is thus closely related to our identification strategy.
 Likewise, our use of reliability indices is similar to the empirical assessment performed by Davis and Wolfram (2012).
 Our main focus, however, is on non-compliance instead of safety and we use the reliability indices and counts of automatic shut-downs only to disentangle the effect of monitoring on safety care from its effect on non-compliant behaviours in a back-door-identification-type strategy.
 Feinstein (1989) uses data on inspections of US power plants to study the factors of non-compliance and the effect of non-compliance on safety.
-His identification depends crucially - much in the spirit of the time in which his paper was written - on strong parametric assumptions on the distribution of the unobservables.
+His identification depends crucially on strong parametric assumptions on the distribution of the unobservables.
 These assumptions, however, are not guided by economic theory and are in this sense rather arbitrary.

-More generally, within the literature dedicated to monitoring on compliance, our paper is closely related to the work of Duflo et al. (2013) and Telle (2013), who use randomized controlled trials to assess the effectiveness of monitoring programs on self-reporting behaviours.
+More generally, within the literature dedicated to monitoring on compliance, this chapter is closely related to the work of Duflo et al. (2013) and Telle (2013), who use randomized controlled trials to assess the effectiveness of monitoring programs on self-reporting behaviours.
 Telle (2013) studies the effect of deterrence on self-reporting, and shows that whereas specific deterrence (e.g. fines) does increase self-reporting, an increased frequency of audit does not.
 Duflo et al. (2013) show that preventing conflicts of interests in audit mechanisms leads to less non-compliance and more mitigation efforts.
 In the environmental literature, another related paper is Lin (2013), who assesses the effect of increases in the probability of being monitored on mitigation efforts and truthful self-reporting, using rainfalls as an instrument for the monitoring probability.
-Compared to these three papers, we investigate similar questions in a different industry, and use an instrumental variable different from the one used in Lin (2013), and instead of a randomized experiments.
+Compared to these three papers, we investigate a similar question in a different industry, and use an instrumental variable different from the one used in Lin (2013), and instead of a randomized experiment.
 We also contribute to this literature by introducing possible non-detection of events by the firm and imperfect audit results for the regulator.